Predictive Photometric Uncertainty in Gaussian Splatting for Novel View Synthesis: Experiments

 \textbf{Experiment Setup: }We investigate the contribution of our Bayesian-inspired regularization on highly novel views by adopting a sparse setup using four well-distributed training views.
 These four views are selected by maximizing pairwise camera center distances.
 We retain the test views in the standard setting (as in \cref{sec:NVS} and 3DGS~\cite{kerbl20233dgaussiansplatting}) for fair comparison.
 The train-test split is visualized in \cref{fig:sparseUEsplit}.
 Due to the sparse coverage of the scene, most test views observe the scene from highly novel viewing directions.

 We evaluate on Mip-NeRF360~\cite{barron2022mipnerf}, training the base 3DGS model for 4,000 iterations and our uncertainty channel for 400 iterations to account for the sparse view count.
 For experiments with Bayesian-inspired regularization, we set the maximal uncertainty level to $b = 1$.
 This choice follows naturally from our training objective, as uncertainty is regressed toward the photometric reconstruction residual, whose magnitude is bounded by the normalized image intensity range.
-Thus, a value of $1$ corresponds to maximal reconstruction error and provides a principled prior level.
-In these regularized experiments, background regions are likewise treated as maximally uncertain, assigning an uncertainty value of $1$ to regions not covered by any primitives.
+Thus, a value of $1$ corresponds to maximal reconstruction error and provides a principled prior.
+In these experiments, background regions are treated as maximally uncertain and assigned an uncertainty value of 1.
 No explicit background prior is imposed when Bayesian regularization is disabled.
-As a baseline, we use FisherRF~\cite{jiang2024fisherrf}, since it is the only publicly available post-hoc approach that can be directly applied to the same splatting outputs as our method.
+As a baseline, we compare against FisherRF~\cite{jiang2024fisherrf}, the only publicly available post-hoc method that can be directly applied to the same splatting outputs as ours.

-\textbf{Analysis of Results: }In \cref{fig:sparseUEplot}, we perform a parameter study on the regularization weight $\lambda_{\mathrm{reg}}$ to analyze the effect of our proposed regularization.
-We consider $\lambda_{\mathrm{reg}} = 0$ (no regularization) and progressively double it from $0.02$ up to $20.48$, evaluating UE on both $L^1$ and DSSIM error maps.
+\textbf{Analysis of Results: }In \cref{fig:sparseUEplot}, we study the effect of the regularization weight $\lambda_{\mathrm{reg}}$ by evaluating values from $0$ (no regularization) to $20.48$, doubling the weight from $0.02$ onward.
+UE is assessed on both $L^1$ and DSSIM error maps.
 Our approach consistently outperforms FisherRF across all $\lambda_{\mathrm{reg}}$ values in this challenging setting.
 Compared to the standard UE study, AUSE scores are generally higher, likely due to reduced splatting quality and fewer UE training views, which can make the residual error maps inconsistent and harder to learn.
 Overall, the Bayesian-inspired regularization improves performance in this regime, though its effect differs between error metrics.
-For $L^1$ error, the best AUSE scores are obtained when $0.16 \leq \lambda_{\mathrm{reg}} \leq 0.32$, while for DSSIM, optimal performance occurs at $\lambda_{\mathrm{reg}} = 10.24$, with marginal changes beyond.
-A qualitative comparison of predicted uncertainty maps for different $\lambda_{\mathrm{reg}}$ values is shown in \cref{fig:sparseUEexample}.
+For $L^1$ error, the best AUSE scores are achieved for $0.16 \leq \lambda_{\mathrm{reg}} \leq 0.32$, while for DSSIM, optimal performance occurs at $\lambda_{\mathrm{reg}} = 10.24$, with marginal changes beyond.
+Notably, these optimal ranges are largely scene-independent; scene-wise AUSE plots are provided in App.
+C. A qualitative comparison of predicted uncertainty maps for different $\lambda_{\mathrm{reg}}$ values is shown in \cref{fig:sparseUEexample}.